Xilinx-CNS/smartnic_soc_sdk/Readme.md

 ### Steps to checkout and build the SDK

+1. Clone the repo to a local directory named `smartnic_soc_sdk`
+2. Prepare Arm SDK Third party Source package
-1. Download the third party source package to smartnic_soc_sdk.
+    - Download the third party source package to `smartnic_soc_sdk`.
-2. Rename the third party source package as preseed.tgz.
+    - Rename the third party source package as `preseed.tgz`
 3. Generate a default configuration using following command
    - make defconfig
 4. Install the missing build dependencies using following command